open-mmlab/mmengine/docs/en/design/logging.md

 ### Custom statistical methods

 Users can configure the `custom_cfg` list to specify the statistical method.
-Each element in `custom_cfg` must be a dict consists of the following keys:
+Each element in `custom_cfg` must be a dict consisting of the following keys:

 - `data_src`: Required argument representing the data source of the log.
 A data source may have multiple statistical methods.
 Default sources, which are automatically added to logs, include all keys in loss dict(i.e. `loss`), learning rate(`lr`) and iteration time(`time` & `data_time`).
 Besides, all scalars updated by MessageHub's `update_scalar`/`update_scalars` methods with valid keys are configurable data sources, but be aware that the prefix('train/', 'val/', 'test/') should be removed.
 - `method_name`: Required argument representing the statistical method.
 It supports both built-in methods and custom methods.